 This cute little fabric coin purse makes an ideal gift or stocking filler, especially for a little girl to keep pocket money, hair clips or any other little treasures inside.
 It's very simple to sew up too, and makes an ideal sewing project for a beginner.

 I wrote this tutorial originally for Sew Hip Magazine last spring.
 The purse pattern is simple and easy to sew up (zips are really easy I promise!) and it can be made to any size.
-I still make and sell these little purses online at my Folksy shop.
 So if you love it but you don't have time to make your own purse then you can buy one ready made at Haptree!

 Here's my tutorial in Sew Hip, a popular UK Sewing Magazine!

 This cute little padded purse has a useful little tab for clipping inside a larger bag or attaching to a keyring.

 This purse is made using a cotton/linen mix fabric, lightly stiffened using lightweight interfacing.
 It is fully lined using co-ordinating cotton and lightly padded with 2oz wadding.
 I use the lining material to make the tab for the d ring but any keyring or piece of ribbon would work equally well.

 2 x 10cm squares of outer fabric, lining fabric, interfacing and wadding.

 1 x small zip – see pattern notes

 1 x 1cm d ring / small key ring